You are currently viewing 66 Fun Ways To Exercise

 Playing Badminton

-If the weather is nice and not windy, playing badminton with a friend or your partner can be a enjoyable way to exercise while being outdoors.
-You only need a pair of rackets, a shuttlecock (the thing you hit with the racket) and a patch of grass to get started.
+If the weather is nice and not windy, playing badminton with a friend or your partner can be an enjoyable way to exercise while being outdoors.
+You only need a pair of rackets, a shuttlecock (the thing you hit with the racket), and a patch of grass to get started.

 Crossfit

-One of the most controversial and increasingly popular way to exercise is crossfit.
+One of the most controversial and increasingly popular ways to exercise is crossfit.
 It’s gained tremendous traction over the last decade as the workouts are intense and varying.
-You never no what you get from the WOD (Workout Of the Day) the instructor has planned for you so it can be a very fun and spontaneous way to exercise.
+You never know what you get from the WOD (Workout Of the Day) the instructor has planned for you, which is what makes this form of exercise fun and spontaneous.

 Surfing